 Roots: Wide and deep.

-leaves and stems is toxic.
+from burning leaves and stems is toxic.
 The sap may cause a skin rash.
-No part of this plant should be composted
+It should not be

 Cultivation and Uses